National Home for Destitute Colored Women and Children: History

 As formerly enslaved people fled to Washington, D.C., during the American Civil War, they faced dire conditions, with an estimated one-third of these escapees in Washington dying between 1862 and 1866.
+The organization emerged during a time when formerly enslaved individuals had limited access to housing, education, and social services.
+While efforts such as the Freedmen's Bureau attempted to provide assistance, many African American women and children continued to relay on private charitable institutions like this one for support.
 In 1863, a group of women including Elizabeth Keckly founded the National Association for the Relief of Destitute Colored Women and Children to help them.
+Keckly, who helped raise funds to establish the home, spent her final years living in the home after falling on hard times.
+She later died there in 1907.
 The association sought to be "an asylum for the freed orphans and destitute aged women, whom the onward march of freedom has left to the care of the benevolent."
 Its National Home for Destitute Colored Women and Children worked to both house and educate African American women and children.

 While the majority of the organization's original founders were white, it had a long history of management by African American Washingtonians.
 Frederick Douglass, James Wormley, and Charles Burleigh Purvis were among its first Black trustees in the 1870s.
-Especially notable among these Black leaders is Mary Robinson Meriwether, who became the organization's president in 1915, after whom it was renamed the Merriweather Home for Children sometime between the 1930s and 1950s.
+Among the founders was Helen Appo Cook who served as secretary and president of the association until her passing in 1913.
+During this time she also became one of the founders of the Colored Women's League in 1892.
+Another especially notable among these Black leaders is Mary Robinson Meriwether, who became the organization's president in 1915, after whom it was renamed the Merriweather Home for Children sometime between the 1930s and 1950s.

 After being forced out of its original location at the Burleith estate in the early postwar years, the association moved east to what is now the Pleasant Plains neighborhood, at the now-defunct address of 2458 Eighth Street N.W.
 It operated there for several decades, then bought a property at 733 Euclid Street N.W. in 1930.
 After the move, it tightened the focus of its activities to solely caring for children.

 By the 1950s, the Merriweather Home was the only private orphanage for Black children in Washington.
 It continued to operate until 1971, when the nearly bankrupt institution was accused of inhumane conditions and shut down.